geneontology/go-ontology/docs/Installgit.md

 2. **Make sure you are on the master branch before creating a new branch**.
 If the terminal window is not configured to display the branch name, type: ```git status``` to check which is the active branch.
 If necessary, go to master by typing ```git checkout master```.

 3. To create a new branch, type:  ```git checkout -b issue-NNNNN``` in the terminal window.

-   1. Branch names: we recommend using the string 'issue-' followed by the issue number.

-      For instance, for this issue in the tracker: https://github.com/geneontology/go-ontology/issues/13390

-      You would create this branch: ```git checkout -b issue-13390```
+  - Branch names: we recommend using the string 'issue-' followed by the issue number.
+For instance, for this issue in the tracker: https://github.com/geneontology/go-ontology/issues/13390, you would create this branch: ```git checkout -b issue-13390```

-   2. Typing this command will automatically put you in the new branch.
+  - Typing this command will automatically put you in the new branch.
 You will see this message in your terminal window:

       ```
       ~/repos/go-ontology/src/ontology(master) $ git checkout -b issue-13390